MicrosoftDocs/nav-content/README.md

 #### Rules
 - No spaces or punctuation characters.
 Use hyphens to separate the words in the file name.
 - Use all lowercase letters
-- No more than 80 characters - this is a publishing system limit
+- No more than 80 characters
 - Use action verbs that are specific such as develop, buy, build, troubleshoot.
 No -ing words.
 - No small words - don't include a, and, the, in, or, etc.
 - Country-specific article file names are prefixed with the country code.
 Example: "ca-" for Canada.